 Minnesotans know how important it is to make their voices heard in elections.
 Minnesota consistently has some of the highest voter turnout rates in the entire country, and in 2018, numbers are already soaring.
-The Primary Election in August saw the highest turnout of any primary in a non-presidential election year since 1982, and that is no small feat.
+The Primary Election in August saw the highest turnout of any primary in a non-presidential election year since 1982.

 The 2018 midterm elections on November 6 and the stakes couldn’t be higher.
 This election is the first time since 1978 that Minnesota’s entire U.S. Congressional delegation, the state House of Representatives, and the governor’s seat are ALL up for grabs.
 On top of that, some of the House and Senate races here are among the most competitive races in the entire country.
-That means one thing: your vote has a LOT of power—especially in a year with so many important races!
+This means one thing: your vote for reproductive health champions has a LOT of power—especially in a year with so many races in Minnesota!

 Step 1: Make Sure You’re Registered to Vote